google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/start-from-scratch.md

 ---
 title: "Create a new site: Start a new site from scratch"
-linkTitle: "Start site from scratch"
+linkTitle: "Start a site from scratch"
 date: 2021-12-08T09:21:54+01:00
 weight: 3
 description: >